Albanian lek: Second lek

-In 1965, a confiscatory monetary form was carried out at a rate of 10:1.
+In 1965, a confiscatory monetary reform was carried out at a rate of 10:1.

 Aluminium coins (dated 1964) were introduced in denominations of 5, 10, 20 and 50 qintars and 1 Lek.
 All coins show the socialist state emblem.

 In 1969, a second series of aluminium 5, 10, 20, 50 qintars and 1 Lek coins was released commemorating the 1944 liberation from fascism.
-The three smallest denominations remained similar in design to the 1964 series but depicted "1944-1969" on the obverse.
+The three smallest denominations remained similar in design to the 1964 series but showed "1944-1969" on the obverse.
 The 50 qintar and lek coins showed patriotic and military images.

 In 1988, a third redesign of aluminium 5, 10, 20, 50 qintars and 1 Lek coins was released.
 The 50 qindarka and 1 Lek coins were problematically identical in size, weight, and appearance, so aluminium-bronze 1 Lek coins with the inscription "Republika Popullore Socialiste e Shqipërisë" were released later that year for better identification.
 In 1989, a cupro-nickel 2 Lek coin was introduced.

 All three of these coin series remained in circulation during and shortly after the 1991 revolution.
 On 1 January 1992, those coins lost their legal tender status, effectively making qintars obsolete.